dart-lang/site-www/src/content/tutorials/index.md

 <a id="more-tutorials" aria-hidden="true"></a>
 ## Keep learning

-To get more hands-on experience developing with Dart, try more of the available tutorials!
+To get more experience developing with Dart, try more of the available tutorials!

 <div class="card-grid no_toc_section">